+91 9895734005

 People with Kapha dominant doshas have balanced long-lasting minds but they are not insane rather they are lazy.

 Our mind-body connection is frequently lost in the rush of modern life.
 Abhyanga is advised in Ayurveda as a key stress-reduction technique.
 It uses hot vegetable oil to massage the body holistically.
-This balances the body's Vata, Pitta and Kapha doshas and enhances lymphatic and blood circulation.
+Traditionally used to support Dosha balance and healthy circulation

 For many people in today's world stress and anxiety have become daily challenges.
 Ayurveda suggests meditation and pranayama as a natural and scientific method of lowering stress.
-Controlled breathing exercises enhances the body's oxygen intake and calms the mind.
+Controlled breathing practices may promote relaxation and mindful breathingenergy levels, blood pressure and digestion and calms the mind.

 According to Ayurvedic science, mental stress anxiety and insomnia are critical for maintaining body-mind balance.
 Certain herbs are used in Ayurveda to promote body-mind harmony meditation and mental tranquility.